IanOlin/Thermal/README.md

 # Thermal
 TODO:
-Get netflow to handle mass and finialize our visualizations
+Get netflow to handle mass and finialize our visualizations.

 Our question is how much liquid we will heat.